plotly/plotly.github.io/_posts/connectors/2016-12-30-personal-user.md

     - copy: "In this example below, the domain [https://plotly--ab29698f-1b35-420c-881d-6.plotly-connector.com](https://plotly--ab29698f-1b35-420c-881d-6.plotly-connector.com) has a unique certificate associated to it.
 And remember, this domain just re-routes to localhost:9495 on the global DNS network.
 It's still just loading content from your localhost server - data is not traveling over the network!"
       img: "![Domain address](/static/images/database-connectors/all/automatic-ssl.png)"
     - copy: "These certificates are saved locally on your machine in the ~/.plotly/connector folder.
 They expire every 90 days and the application should automatically generate a new one for you"
- - title: Setup connections to your databases
+ - title: Setup a connection to your databases
    sub-steps:
-    - copy: "The application will open and you can now setup connections to your databases.
+    - copy: "The application will open and you can now setup a connection to your databases.
 For more specific guidance, visit the tutorial for your database visit [our full list](/database-connectors) that includes [MySQL](/database-connectors/mysql/), [MS SQL](/database-connectors/mssql/), [PostgreSQL](/database-connectors/postgres/), [MariaDB](/database-connectors/mariadb/), [Redshift](/database-connectors/redshift/), [Apache Drill and Parquet files](/database-connectors/apache-drill/), [S3](/database-connectors/s3/), [Elasticsearch](/database-connectors/elasticsearch/) or [request a new one](https://plotly.typeform.com/to/KUiCSl) if you do not see what you want."
       img: "![Getting connected](/static/images/database-connectors/all/get-going-v2.png)"
  - title: Additional information
    sub-steps: